quii/go-specs-greet/README.md

 ## Anatomy of bad acceptance tests

-- Too many of them
+For many years, I've worked for several companies and teams.
+Each of them recognised the need for acceptance tests, some way to test a system from a user's point of view and verify it works how it's intended, but almost without exception, the cost of these tests become a real problem for the team.

 - Slow
-- Still have bugs
+- Still have numerous bugs
+- Brittle, expensive to maintain, seem to make changing the software harder than it aught to be
 - Can only run in a very specific environment, causing poor feedback loops

 ## Anatomy of good acceptance tests